AEW Revolution (2025): Storylines

 At the start of 2024, Mariah May became Toni Storm's "understudy" and protégé.
 At Revolution Mariah May adopted Storm's previous "Rockstar" persona, including wearing Storm's old ring attire and entrance music, and would begin wrestling matches on Dynamite and Collison in this persona as a tribute to her mentor Storm.
 At Forbidden Door, Storm retained the title against Mina Shirakawa, May's tag team partner in World Wonder Ring Stardom, and following the match Storm, May and Shirakawa put aside their differences with a three-way kiss.
 Throughout the Storm/Shirakawa rivalry, it had been teased that May was conflicted about who to side with, her mentor Storm or former Stardom tag partner Shirakawa, and that she was romantically tied to both women.
 On the July 10 episode of Dynamite, Storm was attacked by May after May defeated Willow Nightingale in the finals of the Owen Hart Foundation Women's Tournament to earn a shot at her AEW Women's World Championship on August 25 at All In, turning face after being a tweener alongside May for months while May fully turned heel.
 On August 25 at All In, Storm lost the AEW Women's World Championship to May, ending her third reign at 281 days.
 After nearly four months on hiatus, Storm made her return on December 11 at Winter is Coming, now under her "Rockstar" persona, where she confronted May after her successful title defense against Shirakawa.
 After returning, Storm began acting as if she just made her debut in AEW.
 After winning a Casino Gauntlet match at Maximum Carnage to earn title shot against May, she returned to her "Timeless" persona, revealing her "Rockstar" act was all a ruse.
 On February 15, 2025 at Grand Slam Australia, Storm defeated May to win the AEW Women's World Champion for a record-setting fourth time.
 It was then announced Storm would face May in a "Hollywood Ending" Falls Count Anywhere match which would serve an end to their feud.
-This was also May's last match and appearance in AEW before signing with WWE three months later.

 In late 2024, Swerve Strickland began a feud with Ricochet.
 On the February 5, 2025 episode of Dynamite, Strickland was defeated by Ricochet, who proceeded to steal the "Embassy" robe that Strickland wore in honor of Jimmy Rave.
 It was then announced Ricochet would take on Strickland with the winner getting an AEW World Championship match.